joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/11/01/us/david-de-pape-motion-to-detain.html?searchResultPosition=2

 **Netanyahu Holds Slight Lead in Israeli Election, Exit Polls Show**\
-`If the right-wing bloc does eke out a narrow victory, it would allow Mr. Netanyahu, Israel’s longest-serving prime minister, to return to office even as he stands trial on corruption charges.`\
+`If the right-wing bloc does eke out a narrow victory, it will allow Mr. Netanyahu, Israel’s longest-serving prime minister, to return to office even as he stands trial on corruption charges.`\
 https://nytimes.com/2022/11/01/world/middleeast/israel-election-netanyahu-lapid.html?searchResultPosition=3

 **Louisiana Governor Calls for Inquiry Into Abuses at Juvenile Detention Center**\